 Despite the failed auctions, the Company continues to receive cash flows in the form of specified interest payments from the issuers of ARS.
-In addition, except as described below for ARS related to the put option, the Company has the intent and ability to hold its ARS until a recovery of the impairment because it believes it has sufficient cash and other marketable securities on-hand and from projected cash flows from operations such that it does not anticipate a need to sell its ARS prior to a recovery to par value.
+In addition, except as described below for ARS related to the put option, the Company believes it is more likely than not that it will not be required to sell the ARS prior to a recovery of par value and intends to hold the investments until such time because it believes it has sufficient cash and other marketable securities on-hand and from projected cash flows from operations.

-In November 2008, the Company entered into an agreement with one of its investment advisors to repurchase the \$76.5 million in par value of ARS purchased through such advisor at par value beginning on June 30, 2010.
+In November 2008, the Company entered into an agreement with one of its investment advisors, which will require the advisor to repurchase the \$76.2 million in par value of ARS purchased through such advisor at par value beginning on June 30, 2010.
 Such agreement created a separate financial instrument between the two companies (the "put option").
 For these particular ARS, Akamai expects to continue to hold these long-term debt instruments until the earlier of the settlement date or the date on which the market allows for active trading of ARS at par value.
-At any time during the period up until the June 2010, the investment advisor can call the ARS at par value.
+At any time during the period up until June 2010, the investment advisor can call the ARS at par value.
+These ARS were classified as trading securities as of December 31, 2009 and 2008.

-The Company elected to apply the fair value option under SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities," to the put option.
-The \$12.5 million fair value of the put option is grouped with long-term marketable securities on the Company's consolidated balance sheet with the resultant gain offsetting \$12.9 million of the related ARS impairment included in the consolidated statement of operations.
+The Company elected to apply the fair value option, permissible under the accounting standard for the fair value option for financial assets and liabilities, to the put option.
+As of December 31, 2008, the \$12.5 million fair value of the put option was grouped with short-term marketable securities on the Company's consolidated balance sheet.
+As of December 31, 2009, the fair value of the put option had been reduced to \$9.6 million.
+As a result, the Company recorded a loss of \$2.9 million, included in gain (loss) on investments, net in the consolidated statement of operations for the year ended December 31, 2009.
 The fair value of the put option was determined by comparing the fair value of the related ARS, as described above, to their par values and also considers the credit risk associated with the investment advisor.
-This put option will be adjusted on each balance sheet date based on its then fair value.
+This put option will continue to be adjusted on each balance sheet date based on its then fair value.
 The fair value of the put option is based on unobservable inputs and is therefore classified as Level 3 in the hierarchy.